-Denver — 2/10/2019 — This past Saturday the Democratic Party of Denver held its combined Biennial Re-organizational and Central Committee meetings at South High School.
+Denver — 2/10/2019 — The Democratic Party of Denver held its combined Biennial Re-organizational and Central Committee meetings at South High School on Saturday February, 10 2019.
 The Denver Democrat’s County Central Committee assembled at noon it started with a welcome from US Representative Diana DeGette and Colorado State Senator Robert Rodriguez.

 The purpose of this meeting allows the County Party to conduct normal business, elect new officers at the County, House, and Senate District levels, as well as, appoint new members to various party committees.